 After the OKR Cycles ends, there will be the OKR Review, where you step back and have a look at the big picture.
 Did the efforts during the OKR Cycle pay off?
 What progress did you make with your Key Results?
 After reaching all the Key Results, can you also confirm that you have reached your Objectives?
 What about the outcome?
 What about the Business Impact?
 Do you see a positive progress in the Business KPIs in connection with the OKRs?
 What has changed in the last 3-4 months?
 The OKR Review is a pit stop to review if the strategy and strategic focus is still valid and relevant.

-In the OKR Retrospective it is time to reflect about the process itself.
+In the OKR Retrospective it is time to reflect about the collaboration and cooperation within (and maybe outside the team).
+Also reflect about the process itself.
 Why did you start applying the OKR Framework in the first place and does it help you indeed?
 If not quite as thought, what are the reasons and how can you improve it?
 What are the learnings to consider in the next OKR iteration?
 With all these insights you gained during the first OKR Cycle you can now plan the next iteration.

 Believe me, the more time you invest in the first OKR Cycles, to smoother the next iterations will become.
 Don’t give up after 1-2 Cycles.
 Think of it as a new born baby.
 It takes 3 months to lift and hold the head up while lying on its tummy, 6 months to sit, 9 months to crawl, 12 months to pull up and stand, 15 months to walk (with a lot of falls), 24 months to climb down the stairs.
 Just like you would not let the baby unsupervised, I’d recommend to have an OKR Coach, who guides you for a while till you have internalised the OKR process.